 In most of the developed countries of today, the archive institutions are being accepted as one of the effective teaching environments and tools in carrying out the teaching of history.
 Many archive institutions of these countries are organizing tours -relevant to the history education and teaching program of schools, exhibitions -by which the students will be able to perform independent research- and document based educational events for the students, and they are preparing materials for these.
 All these practices are for making the school age children of a country more conscious within the society, and for preparing a more informative environment instead of rote learning.
 Again, these practices enable to gain consciousness in early ages regarding the basic and future functions of the archives.
-By this way, the young individuals will be able to have the consciousness of preserving the documents generated and acquired by them in their future lives, and they will be able to obtain a basic idea regarding the context of course plans of constructivist teaching is allowing to relate with the curriculum various archive institutions having historical memory and the documents being preserved there.
+By this way, the young individuals will be able to have the consciousness of preserving the documents generated and acquired by them in their future lives, and they will be able to obtain a basic idea regarding the research values and opportunities of the archives (Keskin, 2013a, p.
+175).
+The biggest advantage of Turkey in the context of course plans of constructivist teaching is allowing to relate with the curriculum various archive institutions having historical memory and the documents being preserved there.
 It is required for the authorities, academicians and teachers -who are directly carrying out the job of teaching- to assess the archive institutions under a cooperation and program, and it is required for these institutions to be used as out of class course environments.